Don’t Ethernet networks require synchronisation?

 Superb accuracy due to optical scanning

-The ADVA Ensemble controller network management system with its additional Sync Director software package enables easy management of OSA devices in the synchronisation network topology.
+The Adtran Ensemble controller network management system with its additional Sync Director software package enables easy management of OSA devices in the synchronisation network topology.

 Exceptional characteristics are as follows: